Skip to main content

 Skip User Reviews

-• Improved bike physics and handling compared to Ride 5, offering a more realistic, weighty, and rewarding riding experience, especially in Pro mode.
+• Significant improvement in bike physics and handling compared to Ride 5, with a more realistic and rewarding riding experience especially on Pro settings.

-• Graphics and sound are significantly enhanced, with detailed bike models, tracks, and improved audio immersion that adds to the overall atmosphere.
+• Graphics and sound are enhanced, with detailed bike models, tracks, and atmospheric audio that adds to immersion and enjoyment.

 • graphics

-• “Graphics are breathtaking, a massive step up from Ride 5.”
+• “Graphics are breathtaking, massive step up from Ride 5.”

 • “The bike, suit, and helmet customization is fabulous and I'm having a lot of fun just creating liveries and taking advantage of the amazing graphics to get spectacular screenshots.”

-• “Graphic options are really poor and not a lot of settings are available.”
+• “Graphics options are really poor and not a lot of settings are available.”

 • gameplay